JakeGWater/vpifg.com/source/index.rst

 The guide is split into an easy-to-reference organization.

 * :doc:`workflows` are virtual production recipes.
 They work, and they are used by others.
 If you're not sure where to start, take a look at some existing workflows.
-* :doc:`fundamentals` are the basic building blocks of virtual production.
+* :doc:`production` are what we consider the standards of production.
 * :doc:`guides` if workflows are recipes, the guides are the ingredients.
 Guides break down a topic or task into detailed steps.
 * :doc:`studios` are reference examples of actual studio set up with a list of their equipment used.
 This should help others price estimate what a particular set up is going to cost, as well as valid weather a particular piece of equipment has been field tested.
 * :doc:`references` are external links to other handy resources, tutorials, guides etc.